openstack/horizon/doc/source/topics/settings.rst

 Horizon ships with one alternate theme based on Google's Material Design.
 To use the alternate theme, set your CUSTOM_THEME_PATH to ``themes/material``.

+This option is now marked as "deprecated" and will be removed in Newton or a later release.
+Themes are now controlled by AVAILABLE_THEMES.
+We suggest changing your custom theme settings to use this option instead.

 ``DEFAULT_THEME_PATH``
 ----------------------

 .. versionadded:: 8.0.0(Liberty)

+(Deprecated)

 Default: ``"themes/default"``